Suggestions or feedback?

-Whether you’re a prospective student or a tourist visiting the Boston area, we invite you to explore our dynamic campus and experience firsthand how MIT is making a better world .
+Whether you’re a prospective student or just visiting the Boston area, we invite you to explore our dynamic campus and experience firsthand how MIT is making a better world .

-Prospective graduate students usually arrange visits through the department they’re applying to, though MIT Sloan and select departments within the School of Engineering offer tours
+Prospective graduate students usually arrange visits through individual departments, though the MIT Sloan School of Management and select departments within the School of Engineering offer tours.

 Via public transportation